LineageOS/charter/device-support-requirements.md

 * All devices MUST NOT implement software based touchscreen wake features such as double tap to wake, swipe to wake or gestures if there is no hardware-backed support for them in the touchscreen firmware.
 * All devices MUST NOT implement forced fast charge over USB methods that violate the USB specifications.

+* All devices MUST NOT ship governors that are not specified in the following list.
+  * performance
+  * conservative
+  * interactive
+  * ondemand
+  * schedutil

+* All devices MUST NOT ship I/O schedulers that are not specified in the following list.
+  * cfq
+  * bfq
+  * noop
+  * deadline

+* All devices MUST NOT ship custom hotplugging drivers.

 ## SELinux Enforcing

 * All devices MUST be configured for SELinux Enforcing.